shan-mohan/datascience/README.md

 # datascience
 machine learning

-To share learnings with others to avoid redaudant work.
 The Repo contains

-Prediction using Linear, Decision Tree, Random Forest, etc..) , Classification using logistic,
+Prediction using Linear, Decision Tree, Random Forest, etc..) , Classification using logistic, CART
+Use cases that shows PCA, LDA applications